Skip to main content

 This distinction matters because even if the reasonable expectations doctrine does not override clear policy language (as it does not in California), the policyholder may still have a viable claim against the agent or broker who created those expectations.
 An insurance agent who tells a customer “you are fully covered for flood” when the policy contains a flood exclusion has potentially committed professional malpractice — regardless of what the policy says.

-Real Examples Where the Doctrine Changed Outcomes
+Patterns Where the Doctrine Has Influenced Outcomes

 Hidden or Obscure Exclusions